specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 - When users select **work**, Copilot shows results that their Microsoft Entra account can access.
 - When users select **web**, Copilot shows results that their Microsoft Entra account can access and also shows results from the internet.

-If you want to use AI on your personal devices, then use Microsoft Copilot.
+If you want to use AI on your personal devices or use for nonsensitive work tasks, then use Microsoft Copilot.

 To learn more, see: